lkodinsson/TchernobogLootFilter/README.md

-goldStrict		Number		Degree of filter strictness on gold, ranges from 0 to 100 bookStrict		Number		Degree of filter strictness on books, ranges from 0 to 100 scrollStrict		Number		Degree of filter strictness on scrolls, ranges from 0 to 100 scaleToLevel		Number		Forced character level, ranges from 0 to 60 (overrides automatic level scaling) goldLimit		Number		Lowest visible size of gold piles (overrides automatic scaling if set to any value) showNormal		Boolean		Are normal items are allowed to be visible (does not force them to be visible) showMagic		Boolean		Are magic items are allowed to be visible (does not force them to be visible)
+goldStrict		Number		Degree of filter strictness on gold, ranges from 0 to 100 bookStrict		Number		Degree of filter strictness on books, ranges from 0 to 100 scrollStrict		Number		Degree of filter strictness on scrolls, ranges from 0 to 100 fixedLevel		Number		Forced character level, ranges from 0 to 60 (overrides automatic level scaling) scaleToLevel		Boolean		Determines if strictness increases as you level instead of being fixed goldLimit		Number		Lowest visible size of gold piles (overrides automatic scaling if set to any value) showNormal		Boolean		Are normal items are allowed to be visible (does not force them to be visible) showMagic		Boolean		Are magic items are allowed to be visible (does not force them to be visible)